JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 </tab>
 </tabs>

-After that the Objective-C header will contain a corresponding comment:
+After that, the Objective-C header will contain a corresponding comment:

 ```objc
 /**